rinatoyo/articles-products-and-express/README.md

     - from this request you will save your data as `{ title: String, body: String, author: String, urlTitle: String }`
       - **title** is a unique identifier for this item.
       - **urlTitle** is similar to the **title** that was passed in but instead is a URL Encoded version. *Javascript has a native way to url-encode strings*.
-        **example:** If given a title of `"The Best Magpie Developer of 2016"`, it's url-encoded equivilent is `"The%20Best%20Magpie%20Developer%20of%202016"`.
+        **example:** If given a title of `"The Best Magpie Developer of 2016"`, its url-encoded equivilent is `"The%20Best%20Magpie%20Developer%20of%202016"`.
     - If **successful** then redirect the user back to the `/articles` route.
     - If not **successful** then send the user back to the **new** article route, `/articles/new` and some way to communicate the error back to the user via templating.